aath0/AlgorithmsNeuroscience/README.md

 ## Who are we?

 Behind this project there is an interdisciplinary team of people working in neuroscience, electrical engineering and computer engineering.
 Some of the main contributors are:
 * [Athina Tzovara](https://ccneuro.github.io/): I am a neuroscientist, working at the University of Bern.
-In my research I am using computational and electrophysiological techniques to study human cognition.
+In my research I am using computational and electrophysiological techniques to study human cognition, while advocating open science and open education.
 * [Elpiniki]():
 * [Pinar]():
 * [Samuel Gerster]():